-5 Reasons Why Founder-Led Brands Are Winning Hearts (and Wallets)
+5 Reasons Founder-Led Brands Are Winning Hearts and Wallets, and 13 Lifestyle Brands Doing It Right

 founder led brands sell more

-Why Founders of Lifestyle Brands Should Absolutely Show Up in Their Social Media and Websites
+Why Founders of Lifestyle Brands Should Absolutely Show Up in Their Social Media Feeds and Websites

 Spoiler alert: if you're a founder of a small or mid-sized lifestyle brand and you're hiding behind the scenes, you're missing out on one of your biggest secret weapons.
 You.